Map of the catchment

 On 6 May 2016, the Minister published a moratorium notice on new water licence applications and the construction of certain works in the Cape York plan area.
 The moratorium factsheet (PDF, 684.0KB) provides a guide to this notice.

-The Water Reform and Other Legislation Amendment Act 2014 (WROLA), includes a number of changes to the Water Act 2000 including reforming the water planning framework to ensure a more efficient and streamlined planning process.
+The Water Reform and Other Legislation Amendment Act 2014 (WROLA), includes a number of changes to the Water Act 2000 including reforms to the water planning framework to ensure a more efficient and streamlined planning process.
 Find out more about the changes to the planning process.
 These amendments commenced on 6 December 2016.
-As a result, the development of a water plan for Cape York will be in accordance with the WROLA reforms proposed for the Water Act.
+As a result, the development of a water plan for Cape York will be in accordance with the WROLA reforms now incorporated into the Water Act.

 Have your say